Moist Lemon Pound Cake

 Or you may want to cook it like a round sponge cake and use it to make a layered lemon iced pound cake?
 It’s up to you what you call it and how you finish it off.

-I made this one as a loaf as it is delicious on its own.
+I made this first one as a loaf as it is delicious on its own.
 The outside is crisp and the inside is moist and delicious.
 This one lasted less than an hour in my house.
 My girls love cake 🙂

 How to make a lemon drizzle cake